Easy ways to start zero waste living?! I hear you screaming. Zero waste can definitely feel like an overwhelming concept to grapple with.

 - Find a local organization soliciting gently-used or unused new items.
 Most shelters need clothing, hygiene products, cleaning supplies, batteries, non-perishable goods, etc. See what you have taking up space in your home that could be of better use to someone else.
 Here’s how to minimize without throwing everything away.

 - Is your closet taking over your life?
 Do a 1×7: pick your dress, jumpsuit, t-shirt/sweater/jeans of choice and rock them for a whole week.
 (And don’t worry, no one else cares about what you’re wearing – the feeling that people are paying extra attention to us is just a psychological phenomenon!)

 - Lead a free swap with friends, family, or even your whole community!
 Bring your gently-used items that don’t have value for you any more and give them new life with someone who will use them!

-Want to create a community?
+Want to create a zero waste living community?

 Recommended reading: Transforming Communities: How People Like You Are Healing Their Neighborhoods by Sandhya Rani Jha

 - Identify your zero waste skill (something sustainable you’ve been doing for a while and are good at) and teach a workshop on it!
 Zero waste living is all about sharing ideas.
 Need some ideas?
 Here are four simple zero waste workshops you can use in your community to share zero waste.

 - Help your community with food security.
 If you live in an urban area, get involved with established community gardens.
 If you live somewhere with space, use your lawn to create an informal neighborhood CSA.
 You’d be surprised at how many eager hands will help you if you promise fresh produce!

 - Start a “Really Really Free Market”.
 A no-money market is the perfect highlight of what a circular market within your community could look like.
 Invite people to bring things to trade (clothes, household items, services, DIY products, etc) and get to know your community!
 More on creating a really really free market here.